Savings accounts vs term deposits

 You can keep on adding to your savings account, after all the more money sitting in there the more interest you’ll earn.
 Often though, in order to soak up the high interest rate on offer you are required to deposit a certain amount every month.
 If you fail to make these payments the bank will lower your interest rate or pay no interest for that month.

 You cannot make additional payments to a term deposit.
-Click here to learn more about the types of term deposits you can choose from.
+Check out Mozo's guide to learn more about the types of term deposits you can choose from.

 Weighing up the pros and cons of savings vs term deposits

 We’ve compared the differences in features of savings accounts and term deposits but you may still be a little unsure of the best place to store you money.
 So it’s now time to break it down in a nutshell and look at the pros and cons of each to help you make an informed decision about where to store your savings.